Baháʼí studies: Scholarship

-Starting with the antecedent Bábísm religion, as viewed by Baháʼís, scholarship on the religion began in its earliest days.
+Starting in the earliest days of Bábísm, viewed by Baháʼís as the predecessor to their own religion, scholarship on the religion has been produced.

 While there were previous Iran or near-Iranian sources of scholarship of the religion in early periods, wide-ranging publications covering mostly western literature include Moojan Momens' 1981 The Babi and Baha'i Religions, 1844–1944: Some Contemporary Western Accounts, William Collins' 1992 Bibliography of English-language works on the Bábí and Baháʼí faiths, 1844–1985, and MacEoin's annotated bibliography borrowing heavily from Collins' work.
 There is also the Resource Guide for the Scholarly Study of the Baháʼí Faith by Robert Stockman and Jonah Winters published in 1997, focusing more on later works.
 Mostly these works explicitly ignored newspaper accounts.

 19th century

 A wide variety of accounts, encounters and investigations began to circulate outside of Persia as events began to unfold from the Spring of 1844 with the Declaration of the Báb.
 Initially viewed as an Iranian development and often through Christian missionary perspectives, the growth of religion would soon far transcend that limited perspective.